 How should I use Aranesp?

 Use Aranesp exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.

 Aranesp is given every 1 to 4 weeks, depending on the condition you are treating.
 You may also need to take blood pressure medication.
 Follow your doctor's dosing instructions very carefully.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your injections may be delayed based on the results of these tests.

 Store in the refrigerator and protect from light.
 Do not freeze Aranesp, and throw away the medicine if it has become frozen.

 Each vial (bottle) or prefilled syringe is for one use only.
 Throw it away after one use, even if there is still medicine left inside.